Let the record show that the happiest moment of my prison life was in church.

 “Just one pie each lads”

 He is distracted by requests for napkins or cups or anything to make him look left as another handful of pies on the right goes.
 5 in on hand is the pie-anma-max I spot.
 The old do-gooders dodder out to the stainless steel trays now with just icing dust.
 There are many crumbs on prison issue gray jumpers.
-I cannot rule out the possibility that the aluminum foils trays around the pies were also eaten in that melee which in itself is a miracle as the pies were supposed to be home made.
+I cannot rule out the possibility that the aluminum foil trays around the pies were also eaten in that melee.
+This in itself is a miracle as the pies were supposed to be home made.

 But the happiest snap was not the jolt of having real coffee or the consumption of 4 mince pies but a simple image which is the essence of Christmas.